pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

 2. List two artistic goals for each person on your team, and how you plan on accomplishing them.

-For example, if you are planning on creating a suspense aesthetic, that would be a messaging goal.
+For example, if you are planning on creating a suspenseful aesthetic, that would be a messaging goal.
 You could accomplishing that feeling by using lighting that creates long shadows and adding suspenseful music to your video.
 You can write about the artistic elements of color and how you plan on choosing dark colors.
 By using the elements of shape, jagged shapes can make things seem dangerous.
 Images can have balance, or if you want suspense maybe we make t he image seem  unbalanced.
 Refer back to :ref:`principles` for other ideas.

+.. note:: Clearly label the 'what' and the 'how'

+   This is the most frequent place people miss points.
+Make it very clear what the message is (awe, suspense, happiness, dogs are awesome, etc.) and how you plan on creating that message (use color, make dogs look cute anf fluffy, happy expressions, etc.) Remember, two per person.
+   You'll revisit this in your final submission to see how you did.

 Section 2: Technical
 --------------------